Webflow vs Hubspot cms: 2026 comparison

 Native tools for on-page SEO

-- SEO fields per page/article (title, meta description, slug...)
+- SEO fields per page / article (title, meta description, slug…)

-- Control of Hn tags, URLs, redirections
+- Control over Hn tags, URLs, redirects

-- Automatic generation of XML sitemaps
+- Automatic XML sitemap generation

 - Support for basic SEO best practices

-Analytics and performance monitoring tools
+Analytics and performance tracking tools

-- Integrated basic statistics (traffic, page views, sources...)
+- Built-in basic stats (traffic, page views, sources…)

-- Possibility to add third-party tracking scripts
+- Ability to add third-party tracking scripts

-Integration options with third party tools
+Integration possibilities with third-party tools

-- APIs available to synchronize content/leads
+- APIs available to sync content / leads

 - Integrations with CRM, marketing tools, chat tools, etc.

-- Marketplace of applications/plugins for each solution
+- App / plugin marketplaces for each solution

 Security, backups, and automatic updates